Skip to main content

 • Any valid input to tf.browser.fromPixels

-In Node, you can provide the image in any of the following formats:
+In Node, we can provide the image in any of the following formats:

 • string - A path to a local image, or if provided a string that begins with http, a URL to a remote image.